Biotechnology and genetic engineering

 The potential benefits of biotechnology for human health, agriculture, and the environment are accompanied by potential drawbacks.
 Since the first recombinant DNA experiments in 1973, numerous social, ethical, and scientific questions have been raised about the possible detrimental effects of genetically engineered organisms on public health and the environment.
 The major environmental concerns are related to containment, or how to prevent genetically engineered organisms from escaping into the environment.

-In the mid-1970s, U.S. scientists invoked a self-imposed moratorium on genetic engineering experiments until the government could establish committees to develop safety guidelines that would apply to all recombinant DNA experimentation in the United States.
+In the mid-1970s, US scientists imposed a self-imposed moratorium on genetic engineering experiments until the government established committees to develop safety guidelines for all recombinant DNA experimentation in the United States.
 This resulted in the formulation of guidelines specifying the degree of containment required for various types of genetic engineering experiments.
 Two types of containment, biological and physical, are addressed by the guidelines.
 “Physical containment” refers to the methods required to prevent an engineered organism from escaping from the laboratory; “biological containment” refers to the techniques used to ensure that an engineered organism cannot survive outside the laboratory.
 The guidelines associated with containment, particularly physical containment, are sometimes difficult to monitor and enforce.

 Although numerous safe field trials have been conducted with genetically engineered organisms, such as B.t. plants, widespread opposition to such practices remains.
 There appear to be few risks that cannot be ascertained within the laboratory associated with the release of genetically engineered higher plants, but opponents have expressed the fear that engineered genes could possibly be transferred by cross-pollination to other species of plants.
 Such a transfer could, for example, produce a highly vigorous species of weed.
 In addition, such gene transfers could potentially result in a plant that produces a toxin that would be detrimental to other plants, animals, or humans.